richtaur/richtaur.github.io/src/post/20-shining-force-chibis.md

 As an excuse to spend more time with these great characters, I drew all of my favorites.
 At first I just drew Max as an experiment, but had so much fun I continued with Zylo.
 Then obviously I *had* to get Domingo in there ... and the momentum continued longer than I expected.
 Somehow this turned into easily my biggest fanart project.

-I wondered if I might draw *all 30 characters* but I lost steam around 20.
+I wondered if I might draw *all 30 characters* but I lost steam at 20.
 The remaining characters are kind of duplicates: Diane looks like Hans, Amon looks like Balbarboy, Torasu looks like Lowe ...
 I might get to them eventually but in the meantime I wanted to move on to other projects.
 Maybe I'll circle back someday.

 *Next up: [Dragon Quest II](https://en.wikipedia.org/wiki/Dragon_Quest_II)!
 Watch this space.*